 We work with a wide variety of insurance companies and HMO networks.
-We are always expanding our network – click here to view the list of our currently accepted insurances.
+We are always expanding our insurance network – click here to view the list of our currently accepted insurance companies.

 How often will my child need ABA Therapy?

-The frequency of therapy depends on: (1) Your availability and preferences, (2) Our clinical recommendation, and (3) Approval from your insurance.
+The frequency of behavioral therapy depends on: (1) Your availability and preferences, (2) Our clinical analysis and recommendation, and (3) Approval from your insurance.

 We also teach parents to carry over the treatment plans at home.
 Then, when a child graduates, families can continue providing the support.